Found 228 study abroad units

 Unit synopsis

-Appropriate application of statistical methods is essential in many quantitative roles.
-The focus of this unit is on applying mathematical and statistical methods in real-world contexts.
+Statistics forms the foundation of many tools and techniques used in data analytics.
+Therefore, appropriate application of statistical methods is essential in many quantitative roles and data science applications.
+The focus of this unit is on applying statistical methods in real-world contexts.
 You will look for meaningful patterns and model data to increasing levels of complexity.
-In particular, we will cover data and variables, visualisation, basic probability, hypothesis testing, and linear regression.
-You will also learn how to select and apply appropriate quantitative methods using software such as R, an open source statistical software.
+We will cover data and variables, visualisation, introductory probability, hypothesis testing, and linear regression.
+You will also learn how to select and apply appropriate quantitative methods using software such as R, an open-source statistical software.
 You will practice your quantitative skills using real data from scientists, business, and governments.
 This unit is appropriate for those requiring an introduction to, or a refresher in, statistics.
-The concepts in this unit will be extended in MXN600.
+The concepts in this unit are extended upon in MXN600.

 MXN600 Advanced Statistical Data Analysis